cireneirbo/demo-dotenv/README.md

 * Create some environmental variables.
 * Then run the code to call the variables in the `main.js` file.

-Then we will be creating a slightly more advanced example with the npm library `opener` to open a website url hidden as an environment variable.
+Then we will be creating a slightly more advanced example with the npm library `opener` to open a website url hidden as an environment variable.\

-So let's start!
+So let's start!\

 ### Getting Started
 Create a folder for your project however you normally do.
-I am going to use the terminal Bash:
+I am going to use the terminal, Bash:
 * Navigate to wherever you'd like to save the demo and type:\
-	`mkdir demo-dotenv`
+	* `mkdir demo-dotenv`
-* Just to make sure we have Node installed, type
+* Just to make sure we have Node installed, type\
-	`node -v`
+	* `node -v`
-* If it doesn't tell you a version number, then you need to install node.
+If it doesn't tell you a version number, then you need to install node.
 Head over to https://nodejs.org/en/ and install the version for your OS and then come back.
+* Let's also check if you have Git installed too, type\
+	* `git --version`
+Same as before, if it doesn't tell you a version number, then you need to install git.
+Head over to https://git-scm.com/downloads and install the version for your OS and then come back.

-Now we have a folder to work out of.
+Now we have a folder to work out of, and our set up out of the way.
 Let's open our IDE next.
-I use Codium, but you can use whatever you want.
+I use [VSCodium](https://vscodium.com/), but you can use whatever you want.\

-Open our project folder that we made already.
+* Inside your IDE, open our project folder that we made already.

 Now we have a fresh slate to work with.